derbycomden/derbycomden.github.io/about.md

 ### Purpose

 The Cyber Security community should be truly open and welcoming for everyone regardless of gender, sexual orientation, disability, ethnicity, or religion.
 This code of conduct outlines our expectations for participant behavior, as well as the consequences for unacceptable behavior.
 We invite all sponsors, speakers, attendees, media, exhibitors and other participants to help us realize a safe and positive conference experience for everyone.
-All determinations of appropriate or inappropriate behavior are in AtlSecCon’s sole discretion and the decision(s) of the AtlSecCon representatives on-site will be final.
+All determinations of appropriate or inappropriate behavior are in DerbyComDen’s sole discretion and the decision(s) of the DerbyComDen representatives on-site will be final.

 ### Expected behavior includes, but is not limited to: